mateid/simplexity/about.md

 title: About
 permalink: /about/
 ---
-Simplexity is a minimalistic theme for Jekyll. t is meant to showcase your content, using a monochrome color scheme and a fluid and responsive design.
+Simplexity is a minimalistic theme for Jekyll.
+It is meant to showcase your content, using a monochrome color scheme and a fluid and responsive design.
 Large, legible fonts scale well across devices and various viewport sizes.

 Simplexity is licensed under [MIT license][license] and is [available on GitHub][simplexity].